HEAT PIPE TECHNOLOGY

 Heatpipe Construction

-A heatpipe heatpipe is constructed using a metal tube that is sealed under a partial vacuum.
-Inside the copper heatpipe is an inner wick lining that acts as a capillary material for a small amount of fluid.
-As heat is applied to the heatpipe surface in the evaporator region the fluid is heated and as it is under a vacuum it is easier to change it into a vapor.
-This phase change from a fluid to vapor creates pressure.
-As pressure increases the vapor will naturally flow into the cooler section of the heatpipe.
-Heat is then released as the vapor condenses back into a fluid.
-The fluid will then flow back into the warm region, where the cycle will repeat while heat is applied to the that section.
+A heat pipe is constructed using a metal tube that is sealed under a partial vacuum.
+Inside the metal tube is an inner wick lining that acts as a capillary material for a small amount of fluid (typically water).
+As heat is applied to the heat pipe surface in the hot location, the fluid is heated and as it is under a vacuum vaporizes at a much lower temperature than the 100°C point for water.
+This phase change from a fluid to vapor creates a differential pressure, where the vapor will naturally flow into the cooler low-pressure section of the heat pipe, situated at the heat sink cooling device end.
+Heat is then released and dissipated in the cooling device as the vapor condenses back into a fluid.
+The fluid then flows back into the warm region, due to the capillary action of the internal wick structure, where the cycle will repeat while heat is applied.

 Heatpipe